-I would say that musicians have an edge because they have an experience of using dedication and discipline to hone a skill.
+I would say that musicians have an edge because they have experience in using dedication and discipline to hone a skill.
 They know that practice improves performance.
 Musicians know how the body and mind can coordinate perfectly with one another towards effortless harmony – they’ve had the experience of transcending the self.
 Like Bob Dylan says, “I don’t write the songs, the songs write me.”

-And would you say the benefits of being in tune with the music instrument, playing and being focused, are they the same as meditating in itself or do they each provide their own specific benefits?
+And would you say the benefits of being in tune with the musical instrument, playing and being focused, are they the same as meditating in itself or do they each provide their own specific benefits?

 The foundation of meditation is concentration.
 Concentration is the anchor, the foundation of the building.
-Once you have that skill, you can apply it to moment to moment awareness, natural awareness, pure awareness etc. It’s also a crucial aspect of being a musician.
+Once you have that skill, you can apply it to moment-to-moment awareness, natural awareness, pure awareness etc. It’s also a crucial aspect of being a musician.
 Both require undistracted, unfragmented attention for peak performance.